pinga-lab/paper-tesseroids/README.md

 clicking on one and typing `Shift+Enter`.
 Be sure to execute the code cells in descending order to get the correct results.
 Some cells may take a long time to run, particularly those that calculate the tesseroid fields.

+## License

+All source code is made available under a BSD 3-clause license.
+You can freely use and modify the code, without warranty, so long as you provide attribution to the authors.
+See `LICENSE.md` for the full license text.

+The manuscript text is not open source.
+The rights to the article content are reserved to the journal Geophysics, where it has been accepted for publication.